 - Your life insurance application may be turned down

-- If you were approved and pass away within the first two years of the policy issue date, the insurance carrier can reject the claim if it later finds out that you lied on your application.
+- If you were approved and passed away within the first two years of the policy issue date, the insurance carrier can reject the claim if it later finds out you lied on your application.

 Marijuana users can receive lower rates

-While marijuana and life insurance may not go well together in certain situations, the fact remains that marijuana users can qualify for preferred rates.
+While marijuana and life insurance may not go well together in certain situations, the fact remains that cannabis consumption does not automatically disqualify you from preferred rates.
 Each insurer has different standards, but many are willing to offer lower rates to individuals who use marijuana for recreational purposes, provided they are in good health and do not consume it daily.

-Individuals who use marijuana for health benefits may have to pay higher premiums
+Individuals who use marijuana for health benefits may have to pay higher life insurance premiums

-If you have a medicinal marijuana prescription, the insurance carrier will want to know the health condition you are treating.
-If it is a serious one, you are likely to receive higher premiums.
+If you have a medicinal marijuana prescription, the insurance carrier will want to know the health condition you are treating and the frequency of cannabis consumption.
+If it is serious, you will likely receive higher premiums.
 Generally speaking, underwriters are more concerned with the underlying medical condition requiring marijuana use than the marijuana use itself.

 How frequently you consume marijuana also impacts your premium rates.
-Heavy users are likely to receive much higher rates than someone who consumes marijuana occasionally.
+Heavy user is likely to receive much higher rates than someone who consumes marijuana occasionally.
+Additionally, the type of death benefit offered may vary based on the severity of the health condition being treated with marijuana.

 How does marijuana use affect your life insurance rates?

-When a life insurance provider decides whether to approve you for a policy and how much premium to charge, they pay attention to how often you use marijuana.
-Occasional use may not impact your premium rate much, if at all, whereas regular use of marijuana may push up your rate considerably and even lead to a denial of coverage.
+When a life insurance provider decides whether to approve you for a policy and how much premium to charge, they pay attention to the frequency and form of cannabis consumption.
+Occasional use may not impact your premium rate much, if at all.
+In contrast, regular use of marijuana may push up your rate considerably and even lead to higher life insurance rates or a denial of coverage.

 In addition to the frequency of use of marijuana, some insurers may consider the form in which you consume it.
 Generally, edible cannabis products and cannabis oils are looked at much more favorably than smoking and vaping.